Slaven Bilić: West Ham United

 On 9 June 2015, Bilić was appointed manager at his former club West Ham United in the English Premier League.
 He signed a three-year contract.
-In his first Premier League game on 9 August, his team beat Arsenal 2–0 at the Emirates Stadium.
+In his first Premier League game on 9 August, his team defeated Arsenal 2–0 at the Emirates Stadium.
 Three weeks later, he became the first manager since 1963 to lead West Ham to victory against Liverpool at Anfield.
 On 19 September, Bilić led West Ham to a third successive 2–1 away win against Manchester City.
 It was the first time the Hammers had won three successive Premier League away games since September 2007, and only three other sides had recorded away wins at Arsenal, Liverpool, and Manchester City in the same Premier League season.
 In Bilić's first season as manager, West Ham finished seventh in the Premier League.
-Towards the end of the season, they beat Manchester United 3–2, thereby significantly lowering United's chances of finishing in the Top 4 and securing a spot in the Champions League.
-The team broke several records for the club in the Premier League era, including the highest number of points (62), the highest number of goals scored in a season (65), a positive goal difference for the first time in the Premier League (+14), the lowest number of losses in a season (8), and the lowest number of away losses in a season(5).
+Towards the end of the season, they defeated Manchester United 3–2, thereby significantly lowering United's chances of securing a spot in the Champions League.
+Bilić's West Ham team broke several club records in the Premier League era, including the highest number of points (62), the highest number of goals scored in a season (65), a positive goal difference for the first time in the Premier League (+14), the lowest number of losses in a season (8), and the lowest number of away losses in a season (5).